Big Three (American television): Fox

-Fifth and sixth networks
+1990s–present

 Other networks eventually launched in an attempt to compete with the Big Three as well as Fox, although these "netlets" have been unable to ascend to the same level of success.
 The WB and UPN launched in 1995; like Fox, they both added nights of prime time programming over the course of a few years, although The WB was the only one that aired any on weekends, carrying a Sunday night lineup for all but its first half-season on the air.
+In 1998, The WB launched The WB 100+ Station Group, a programming service primarily intended for smaller markets.

 Both networks mainly aired only prime time and children's programming.
 The latter was the only form of weekday daytime programming offered by either one, although UPN discontinued its children's lineup in 2003 at the conclusion of a content deal with Disney, and UPN aired sports programming via the short-lived XFL, as well as WWF SmackDown!.